-For All Withhold All For All Except To withhold authority to vote for nominee(s), mark "For All Excenumber(s) of the nominee(s) on ot" and wri te the The Board of Directors recomn nends you vote FOR the f ollowing: 0 0 0 - 1.
-Election of Directors Nominees 01 Todd M. Hornbeck 02 Patricia B. Melcher 03 Nicholas L. Swyka, Jr. For Against Abstain The Board of Directors re commends you vote FOR proposals 2 and 3.
-2. To ratify the reappointment for the fiscal year 2017. of Ernst & Young LLP as th e Company's independent register red public accountants a and auditors 0 0 0 3.
-To approve, on a non-bindir the proxy statement. ng advisory basis, the comp pensation of the Company's named d executive e officers as se et forth in 0 0 0 For a address change/comments, r nark here.
-0 (see reverse for instructions) Yes No Plea se indicate if you plan to atte nd this meeting 0 0 n signing as attorney, executor, ad a corporation or partnership, plea Sign ature [PLEASE SIGN WITHI N BOX] Date Signature (Joint Owners) Date ava ailable at www.proxyvote.com .
-HORNBECK OFFSHORE SERVICES, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 15, 2017 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS ubs f Co toc stockholder(s) hereby appoint(s) James O. Harp, Jr. and Mark S. Myrtue, or either of them, as proxies, with full powers of titution, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares ommon Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to vote at the Annual Meeting of kholders to be held at 9:00 a.m.
-Central Time on June 15, 2017, at the Hornbeck Offshore Services, Inc. corporate training rooted at 103 Northpark Boulevard, Covington, Louisiana 70433 and any adjournment or postponement thereof.
-IRE S PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
-IF NO SUCH ECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE ERSE SIDE FOR THE BOARD OF DIRECTORS, AND FOR PROPOSALS 2 AND 3.
-PL EASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
-Address change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.) (ii you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
+The Board of Directors recommends you vote FOR the following: For All O Withhold All For All Except To withhold authority to vote for nominee(s), mark "For All Exce number(s) of the nominee(s) or pt" and wr ite the • U U U - 1.
+Election of Directors Nominees 01 Larry D. Hornbeck 02 Steven W. Krablin For Against Abstain 2.
+The Board of Directors recommends you vote FOR the following proposal: To ratify the reappointment of Ernst & Young LLP as the Company's independent registere for the fiscal year 2018. ed public accountants a and auditors 0 0 0 NOT E: Such other business as may properly come before the meeting or any adjournment there eof.
+For address change/comments, mark here.
+0 (see reverse for instructions) Yes No Plea se indicate if you plan to attend this meeting 0 0 se sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, admers should each sign personally.
+All holders must sign.
+If a corporation or partnership, please Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

+HORNBECK OFFSHORE SERVICES, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 21, 2018 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS wers of subst ares of Comn ockholders to r(s) hereby appoint(s) Todd M. Hombeck, James O. Harp, Jr. and Mark S. Myrtue, or any of them, as proxies, with full itution, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the non Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to vote at the Annual Meeting of be held at 9:00 a.m.
+Central Time on June 21, 2018, at the Hornbeck Offshore Services, Inc. corporate training room lorthpark Boulevard, Covington, Louisiana 70433 and any adjournment or postponement thereof.
+RECTIONS A WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
+IF NO SUCH RE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERS BOARD OF DIRECTORS AND FOR PROPOSAL 2.
+PLEASE MA ARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
+Address change/comments:

 Continued and to be signed on reverse side